LikithaBommasani/LikithaBommasani.github.io/README.md

 ## Introduction:
 This Dataset shows the data for one random NYC yellow taxi on a single day in 2013.
 It displays the information about where it operated, how much money it made, and how busy it was over 24 hours.
 ## Potential Applications and Values:
 We can estimate how much revenue is generated through taxi and also approximate the busy areas within a particular time frame.
-This information acan be used to estimate the traffic in a particular araea.
+This information can be used to estimate the traffic in a particular area.
 # Data Science Book
 ## Title: Data Mining and Knowledge Discovery in Real Life Applications
 ## Author:Julio Ponce and Adem Karahoca